-In June 2016, a lawsuit was commenced by the filing of a complaint in the United States District Court Southern District of New York against CoBank by a number of investors (the "Plaintiffs") who had held CoBank's 7.875% Subordinated Notes due in

-2018 (the "Notes").
+In June 2016, a lawsuit was commenced by the filing of a complaint in the United States District Court Southern District of New York against CoBank by a number of investors (the "Plaintiffs") who had held CoBank's 7.875% Subordinated Notes due in 2018 (the "Notes").
 The Notes were redeemed at par plus accrued interest by CoBank in April 2016 due to the occurrence of a "Regulatory Event" (as defined under the terms of the Notes).
 The Plaintiffs have asserted a breach of contract claim and a breach of implied covenant of good faith and fair dealing claim alleging that CoBank impermissibly redeemed the Notes.
 The Plaintiffs have requested damages in an amount to be determined at trial, reasonable attorneys' fees and any other such relief as the court may deem just and proper.
 CoBank filed its answer in September 2016 and discovery concluded in January 2018.
 CoBank and Plaintiffs filed their respective motions for summary judgment in March 2018.
-There is presently no indication of when the court will rule on the motions for summary judgment.
-CoBank intends to vigorously defend against these allegations.
-The likelihood of any outcome of this proceeding cannot be determined at this time.
+In September 2021, the Court ruled on the two summary judgment motions.
+On the breach of contract claim. the court ruled in favor of the Plaintiffs.
+On the breach of implied covenant of good faith and fair dealing claim, the Court ruled in favor of CoBank.
+The question regarding the amount of damages remains pending before the Court.
+CoBank continues to review and analyze the Court's ruling and disagrees with many of its conclusions.
+CoBank is considering all of its options, including challenging the order through whatever procedural means are available.
+As a result of the ruling, during the third quarter of 2021 CoBank recorded an expense representing its estimated probable loss relating to the litigation.
+CoBank believes that the range of possible loss in excess of the accrued liability related to this litigation would not be material to CoBank's consolidated financial position, consolidated results of operations or consolidated cash flows.

-At June 30, 2021, various other lawsuits were pending or threatened against System institutions.
+At September 30, 2021, various other lawsuits were pending or threatened against System institutions.
 Each System institution to which a pending or threatened lawsuit relates intends to vigorously defend against such action.
 In the opinion of management, based on information currently available and taking into account the advice of legal counsel, the ultimate liability, if any, of pending or threatened legal actions will not have a material adverse impact on the System's combined results of operations or financial condition.

-NOTES TO CONDENSED COMBINED FINANCIAL STATEMENTS - (continued) (unaudited)
+NOTES TO CONDENSED COMBINED FINANCIAL STATEMENTS - (continued) (unaudited) (dollars in millions, except as noted)